strimzi/strimzi-kafka-operator/HACKING.md

 - [`yq`](https://github.com/mikefarah/yq) - YAML manipulation tool.  **Warning: There are several different `yq` yaml projects in the wild.
 [Use this one.](https://github.com/mikefarah/yq)**

 In order to use `make` these all need to be available in your `$PATH`.

+### Mac OS

+The `make` build is using GNU versions of `find` and `sed` utilities and is not compatible with the BSD versions available on Mac OS.
+When using Mac OS, you have to install the GNU versions of `find` and `sed`.
+When using `brew`, you can do `brew install gnu-sed findutils`.
+This command will install the GNU versions as `gsed` and `gfind` and our `make` build will automatically pick them up and use them.

 ## Docker images